Aotea College

 Aotea College is a state co-educational secondary school located in Porirua, New Zealand.
 Founded in 1978, the school serves students for Year 9 to 13 (ages 12 to 18) across the northern suburbs of Porirua.

 Demographics

 At the September 2013 Education Review Office (ERO) review, Aotea College had 936 students enrolled, including seven international students.
 Forty-seven percent of students were male and 53 percent were female.
-Thirty-seven percent of students identified as New Zealand European (Pākehā), 28 percent identified as Māori, 26 percent as Pacific Islanders, seven percent as Asian, and two percent as another ethnicity.
+Thirty-seven percent of students identified as European (Pākehā), 28 percent identified as Māori, 26 percent as Pasifika, seven percent as Asian, and two percent as another ethnicity.

-Aotea College has a socio-economic decile of 5 (step M), meaning it draws its school community from areas of moderate socioeconomic status when compared to other New Zealand schools.